Your gut bacteria are crucial to your overall health and can affect both your body and brain.

 - Chickpeas, lentils, and beans

 If you strip your body of good flora, it can also lead to stomach bloating and irregular bowel movements.
 Eating probiotic foods may even help you get a flatter stomach.

 We can get probiotics from our food.
 But sometimes either we forget to eat foods with probiotics in them, or we just aren’t getting enough.
 That’s why taking a probiotic supplement can be so beneficial to maintaining our gut health.

-Sunwarrior Probiotics combine stable probiotics with prebiotics and chloroplasts to enhance digestion, improve enzyme function, and fight free radicals.
+Sunwarrior Probiotics combine stable, soil-based probiotics with prebiotics and chloroplasts to enhance digestion, improve enzyme function, and fight free radicals.
 These probiotics will make your gut feel and work better.

 Not only that, but you may even start to feel better emotionally and mentally.
-Taking a probiotic supplement is like having a safety net.
+Taking a probiotic supplement is like having a safety net for your microbiome.

 Yes, you should always try to get the nutrients you need from your diet, but a supplement can provide you with the extra assurance that you are actually getting the nutrients you need every single day.